º£½ÇºÚÁÏ

 Social Conversation Skills - open to all international students

-Starts: 29 April 2026 (1 to 2pm)
+Starts: 23 June (1 to 2pm) - University Park

-Duration: Eight weeks (one session per week)
+Duration: Nine weeks (one session per week)

-Delivery: In person on Jubilee Campus
+Delivery: In person on University Park or Jubilee Campus

 Aims and objectives